In this first home buyer guide, we will help you learn how to buy your first home in record time.

-Here’s a quick outline of a few potentially confusing terms that you might come across when trying to buy your first home at auction.
+Here’s a quick outline of a few potentially confusing terms you might encounter when buying your first home at auction.

-- Reserve price, which is the lowest price the seller will accept.
+- Reserve price— is the lowest price the seller will accept.
 You won’t know the reserve price before the auction.

-- Vendor bids, which are bids from the seller that are designed to increase the price until the reserve price is reached.
+- Vendor bids— are bids from the seller that are designed to increase the price until the reserve price is reached.
+They are allowed.

-- Dummy bids, which are designed to artificially increase the price.
+- Dummy bids—are bids designed to artificially increase the price.
 Dummy bids are illegal throughout Australia.

-Make sure that you arrive early on the day of auction.
+Make sure that you arrive early on the day of the auction.
 Get comfortable with the setting and other potential buyers.
-Make sure that you appear confident, as this can scare other buyers away and help you secure a good price.
+Stand up straight and appear confident; this can scare other buyers away and help you secure a good price.

-Real estate agents aren’t your friends.
-They work for the person trying to sell a house, and will try and get the best possible price.
+As we have mentioned before in this first home buyer guide, real estate agents aren’t your friends.
+They work for the person trying to sell a house and will try and get the best possible price.
 In some cases, they will lie or twist the truth in an attempt to inflate the price, so you need to make sure that you question everything they tell you.